potierg/WebSnifferJS/README.md

 balise 1 name | [balise 1 content 1, balise 1 content 2, ...] ; balise 2 name | [balise 2 content 1, balise 2 content 2, ...] | {number of occurrences (min = 0) }; ...

+No 'number of occurrences' mean search the first by default.

 Ex : "body;nav|[id=\"menu\",class=\"test\"];ul;li|{3}"

 Go to the balise 'body' search in the first balise 'nav' with 'id' is 'menu' et 'class' is 'test' and go to 'ul' and return the content from the fouth 'li'.